kacper-ragankiewicz/coding-university/README.md

 $ chmod +x main & ./main
 ```
 # **Starting your count**
+## >> If you don't have git, program will still works, but without synchronization.
 ### Init new repo with git init and push it to your Github.

 After first git push, every time when you run script, changes while automatically synchronize.